-These lesser-known places to visit in Texas may be your best vacation.
+These 13 lesser-known places to visit in Texas may be your best vacation yet!

-Hidden gems sometimes make the best vacations.
-You stumble upon something unexpected and deem it one of the most interesting places to visit.
-How does that sound?
-Visiting lesser-known places in Texas may be the best alternative to your travels any time of year.
+Visiting hidden gems in Texas may be the best alternative to your travels any time of year.
 With the rising cost of gasoline and airfare, most travelers stick closer to home when vacationing – so I’ve heard millions of times.

 So, your bucket list may have dived this year, but don’t worry, Texas Travel Talk has you covered.
 You’re going to want to check out small towns first.
 A town with less than 8,000 people can be the perfect place to relax and unwind.
 That’s what I think, anyway.
 I do love small towns.
-But that’s not to say larger populated towns don’t have hidden gems.
+But that’s not to say larger populated towns don’t have lesser-known places to find.
 I’m sure they do, and when I head to Dallas later this month, I’ll be on the lookout for some!

 Lesser-Known Places To Visit In Texas

-So, instead of flying off to the Bahamas or anywhere International, consider one of these lesser-known places to visit in Texas.
+So, instead of flying off to the Bahamas or anywhere International, consider one of these hidden places to stay in Texas.

 1. Texas Historical Sites Are Hidden Gems In Texas